 Metabolic Tumor Therapy

-Cancer modifys the metabolism of cells and their surrounding milieu.
-A new and much promised approach in cancer research starts with so-called metabolic tumor therapy.
+Cancer modifies the metabolism of cells and their surrounding milieu.
+A new and much promised approach in cancer research starts with so-called "metabolic tumor therapy".

 With the understanding of the final research we also use the metabolic cancer-therapy in our day-clinic in combination with Hyperthermia and IPT to even make it more effective.
 Our form of therapy also includes target immunotherapy, citostic and citostatic substances.
 The knowledge of the metabolic changes in the tumor cells leads us to a sustainable form of targeted cancer therapy.
 The survival of cancer cells under nutrient- and oxygen-poor conditions can effectively be stopped.